Python1320/vr_audience_fire/README.md

  3. Use [OSC Debug](https://docs.vrchat.com/docs/osc-debugging) to see if are receiving any data
  4. Make sure your VRChat SDK is updated in the companion app!
 VRCFury usually requires the latest VRChat SDK.

+The application generates a `debug.log` file on start.
+This can provide clues on what is wrong.

 ### Known Issues

 https://github.com/python1320/vr_audience_fire/issues